Listen to an excerpt of this page

 3. How Much Does a Top Accident Lawyer Cost to Hire?

 That means you don’t have to pay anything upfront.
 Once you receive your settlement check, your lawyer will receive an agreed-upon percentage of that pay.
-Under this type of arrangement, you don’t pay anything until you also get paid.
+Under this type of arrangement, you don’t pay anything until you receive all the compensation owed to you.

 4. How Do I Find Slip and Fall Attorneys Near Me?